Carthage/Carthage/README.md

 ###### Automatic depencencies copying FRAMEWORK_SEARCH_PATHS

 If you're working on a development dependencies and would like to utilize `--auto` flag to automate copying of the build artifacts you also can be interested in using `--use-framework-search-paths` flag.
-This will instruct Carthage to search for a linked dependcies and copy them using `FRAMEWORK_SEARCH_PATHS` environment variable.
+This will instruct Carthage to search for a linked dependencies and copy them using `FRAMEWORK_SEARCH_PATHS` environment variable.

 ##### For both platforms